alicevillar/online-store-design_and_implementation/README.md

 # Toy Store

-The following software system was the end of Module 2 (“Object-oriented Information Systems”) assignment in my PGDip in Computer Science at the University of Essex, UK.
+The following software system was the end of Module 2 (“Object-oriented Information Systems”) assignment in my MSc in Computer Science at the University of Essex, UK.

 ## Assignment topic: Online Store System Design